 WHAT IS MISSION CAMP LIKE?

 Student Life Mission Camp is a Christ-centered camp for 7th-12th graders.
-It includes engaging worship from experienced worship leaders, learning through sound biblical teaching and Bible study, community in Family Groups, and mission projects in the local communities.
+It includes engaging worship from experienced worship leaders, learning through sound biblical teaching and Bible study, community in Life Groups, and mission projects in the local communities.
 It's a week of focused learning, heartfelt praise, dramas, community building, teamwork, and most importantly, God's Word on center stage.

 WHY DO YOU DO MISSION CAMP THE WAY YOU DO?